The Wolf House

-The Wolf House (La casa lobo) is a 2018 Chilean adult animated film directed by Cristobal León & Joaquín Cociña (in their directorial debuts), from a screenplay co-written with Alejandra Moffat.
+The Wolf House (La casa lobo) is a 2018 Chilean adult animated horror film directed by Cristobal León & Joaquín Cociña (in their directorial debuts) and written by León, Cociña and Alejandra Moffat.
+Inspired by the actual case of Colonia Dignidad, The Wolf House is presented as a fairy-tale themed animated propaganda film produced by the leader of the sect in order to indoctrinate its followers.

-Inspired by the actual case of Colonia Dignidad, The Wolf House is presented as a fairy tale-themed animated propaganda film produced by the leader of the sect in order to indoctrinate its followers.
-The film uses elements of avant-garde cinema, dark fantasy, adult animation, psychological drama, surrealism, and supernatural horror.
+The film uses elements of avant-garde cinema, dark fantasy, psychological drama, surrealism, and supernatural horror.

 It had its world premiere at the 68th Berlin International Film Festival in the Forum section on February 22, 2018.

 Plot

 María Wehrle is an idle and irresponsible girl living in the isolated Colony.
 When punished for her lack of contribution, she flees into the woods.
 She narrowly escapes a Wolf by taking refuge in an abandoned house.

 She is welcomed by two pigs, the only inhabitants of the place.
 Like in a dream, the universe of the house reacts to Maria's feelings and shapes itself into her ideal home.
 The pigs transform into humans whom she names Ana and Pedro.
-Although the Wolf's presence outside prevent them from leaving, the group lives happily for a short time.
+Although the Wolf's presence outside prevents them from leaving, the group lives happily for a short time.
 María ignores the Wolf's repeated attempts to tempt her back to the Colony and denies its description of the house as a new kind of cage.

 As time passes, the secluded house begins to run out of food.
 Ana and Pedro become increasingly hostile and secretive toward María, even hiding food from her.
 María, afraid to confront them, instead tries to leave the house and pick apples in the woods.
 Ana and Pedro stop her, claiming that there is enough food in the house and that leaving would only put her at risk of being caught by the Wolf.
 For the first time, María thinks longingly of the Colony and voices a more positive view of the Wolf, whom she believes knows the way home and would take care of her.

 Ana and Pedro tie María to a bed to prevent her from leaving.
 As they stand over her discussing their hunger, María realizes they intend to eat her.
 Despairing, María prays to the Wolf, begging it to save her.
 The Wolf enters the house and kills Ana and Pedro.
 María then transforms into a bird and flies home to the Colony.

 In a brief closing narration, the Wolf says María regained her helpful and hardworking spirit once she returned home.
 He offers to take the "little pigs" in the audience home to the Colony, where he promises he will care for them.